Elise Bradley, Artistic Director

 Since 2006 Carole has been an Associate Conductor with the Toronto Children’s Chorus and currently conducts Training Choir 1, Training Choir II and Cantare, the junior half of the Toronto Children’s Chorus Main Choir.
 Carole acknowledges the kind encouragement and mentorship of the Toronto Children’s Chorus founder Jean Ashworth Bartle, whose workshops she first attended in 1982, and the inspirational vision and guidance of current artistic director, Elise Bradley.

-Judith Bean received her Bachelor of Music in Piano Performance from Wilfrid Laurier University and her B.Ed. in vocal music from the University of Western Ontario.
-In addition, she holds a number of Kodály certifications.
+Judith Bean holds an Honours Bachelor of Music in Piano Performance from Wilfrid Laurier University and her Bachelor of Education in Vocal Music from the University of Western Ontario.
+In addition, she holds a number of Kodály and Suzuki piano certifications.
 Her musical studies continue to take her around the globe as she attends conferences and workshops.

-After attending the Conductors’ Symposium hosted in 2005 by the Toronto Children’s Chorus, she was invited to become a member of the staff at the TCC’s annual Main Choir summer music camp at Appleby College, where she has taught Sight Singing for the past ten years.
+After attending the Conductors’ Symposium hosted by the Toronto Children’s Chorus in 2005, she was invited to join the TCC staff team at the annual Main Choir summer music camp at Appleby College.
+Judith has taught Sight Singing for the past thirteen years with the TCC.
+In 2012, Judith became the conductor of the Preparatory Choir and is delighted to be celebrating her 6th season with the choir.

-A teacher with the Waterloo Region District School Board for more than twenty-four years, Ms. Bean teaches vocal music and drama to children in Grades 1 to 6 at Ryerson Public School in Cambridge.
+A teacher with the Waterloo Region District School Board for more than twenty-eight years, Judith teaches vocal music and drama to children in Grades 1 to 6 at Ryerson Public School in Cambridge.
 She is the founder and former director of Menno Youth Singers in Kitchener-Waterloo and past director of the St. Peter’s Lutheran Church Junior Choir in Kitchener.
-She has also taught piano and voice at The Beckett School of Music in Kitchener and directed the Inter-Mennonite Children’s Choir for 7 years.
-Ms. Bean is now in her tenth season as conductor of the Preparatory Choir.
+She has also taught piano and voice at The Beckett School of Music in Kitchener for 18 years and directed the Inter-Mennonite Children’s Choir for 7 years.

 Judith is currently in her final year of the Masters of Arts Community Music Programme at Wilfrid Laurier University.
-In her spare time, she enjoys competing in archery tournaments throughout the province, spending time in her pottery studio, knitting and sewing.
+She is delighted to be a member of the Artistic Staff of the Toronto Children’s Chorus.

 Louise Lui, Associate Conductor